Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 # Allow Halo game connections (UDP)
 sudo ufw allow 2302:2303/udp comment 'Halo Game Ports'

-# Allow Halo server port(s) (heartbeat) ports if needed (UDP)
+# Allow Halo server port (UDP)
+# This is the port that players will use to connect to your Halo server.
+# You can change this to any port you want.
-sudo ufw allow 2304:2313/udp comment 'Ports for additional Halo server instances'
+sudo ufw allow 2304/udp comment 'Server Port'

 # Enable the firewall and deny all other incoming traffic by default
 sudo ufw enable